 - GC's guitar lesson content focuses not just on the guitar, but on music as a whole.

-- GC goes to great lengths to ensure that the quality and accuracy of our content is acceptable, if not perfect.
+- GC goes to great lengths to ensure that the quality and accuracy of our content is exceptional, if not perfect.

 - GC focuses on music theory, both as a means to prove our legitimacy and help our readers.

-- GC will not publish any content from someone who has not demonstrated an acceptable skill with the guitar or as a musician, in general
+- GC will not publish any content from someone who has not demonstrated a remarkable skill with the guitar or as a musician, in general.
+Our authors are actual musicians.

 Questions, Writing for Us and Other Resources